eQosys/Qrawlr/docs/README.md

 #### Replace match

-The replace match modifier tells the engine to replace the matched string with the specified content.
+The replace match modifier tells the engine to replace the matched item with the specified content.

 The content can be one of the following:
   - ``"`string`"``: Replace with the specified string.
 [Escape sequences](#escape-sequences) are supported.